Adam-Thometz/Adam-Thometz/README.md

 My favorite coding pastime is building custom visualizations for music.
 [Here's my first one](https://www.adamthometz.com/acceptance-cave) and [here's my latest](https://www.adamthometz.com/passing), both of which use original music.
 It's an art I'm working to perfect.

+I also like making Youtube videos about frontend dev, AI, creative coding, and software best practices

-Outside of my professional pursuits, I enjoy...
+Outside of my coding/professional pursuits, I enjoy...
 🎶 *music production*
 🥘 *cooking*
 📖 *reading novels*